apache/beam/playground/get_your_code.md

 - No cached output and graph.

-For Playground to be able to load the snippet over HTTPS, your server need to allow the access by sending the following header:
+For Playground to be able to load the snippet over HTTPS, your server needs to allow the access by sending the following header:

 ```
 Access-Control-Allow-Origin: *